asaromi/asaromi/README.md

 ### 👨🏻‍💻&nbsp;About Me

 - 💼 &nbsp; Have 3 years experiences on Web Development as Backend or Fullstack.
+Currently I'm a Fullstack Developer on Gunung Raja Paksi.
-- 🌱 &nbsp; Having an interest in learning more about Cloud Architecture, and Linux or Open Source.
+- 🌱 &nbsp; Having an interest in learning more about Coding, Cloud Architecture, and Linux or Open Source.
 - 🎓 &nbsp; Has graduated from Sebelas Maret University with an Informatics Major (Generally known as Computer Science).
 - 📽️ &nbsp; Watching movies is my side activities.
 Yeah, I'm a Netflix and Hotstar+ subscriber.

 ### 🛠 &nbsp;Tech Stack

-- 💻 Data Analytics or Computing &nbsp;<br/>
+- 💻 Data Computing &nbsp;<br/>
   ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)
   ![Java](https://img.shields.io/badge/-Matlab-333333?style=flat&logo=octave)